Introduction to XML

 Note that when using this syntax, an unqualified name does not belong to the same namespace as that of its parent, but instead to the current default namespace (i.e. the namespace that is defined without a shortcut).
 The following example is equivalent to the previous one, the location element belongs to the http://my.domain/name namespace.

 The name space URI

-a resource found by that URI.
-On the web, for
+found by that URI.
+On the web, for example

-resource (either simply returning the same content, or redirecting to
+(either simply returning the same content, or redirecting to each

-each other).
-But if used as a namespace identityfiers, they would
+other).
+But if used as a namespace identityfiers, they would refer to

 A program processing the XML data has no need to fetch the actual resource identyfied by a name space URI, so useing a web uri does not require that the processor has network access.
 The name space URI does not even need to be specified useing a known protocol.